concordion/concordion-website/cubano/browser/firefox.md

 * &lt;custom&gt;: name of any other profile you have configured in firefox - it must exist
 * &lt;path&gt;: directory name of a custom profile: it must exist

-WARNING: At present if a profile is created or used when using the gecko / marionette driver then it suffers from a memory leak.
-See https://github.com/mozilla/geckodriver/issues/983 and https://stackoverflow.com/questions/46503366/firefox-memory-leak-using-selenium-3-and-firefoxprofile
+**Warning:** At present if a profile is created or used when using the gecko / marionette driver then it suffers from a memory leak.
+See [geckodriver issue 983](https://github.com/mozilla/geckodriver/issues/983) and [Stack Overflow question](https://stackoverflow.com/questions/46503366/firefox-memory-leak-using-selenium-3-and-firefoxprofile).

 These are automatically set to prevent firefox automatically upgrading when running tests (assuming profile is not set to none)